Protect PDF

 Related tools

 Keep sensitive documents safe by adding a password to your PDF with oMyPDF's Protect PDF tool.
 Set a user password (required to open the file), an owner password (controls editing and printing permissions), or both.
-PDFs under 15 MB are encrypted directly in your browser — no upload required.
+Smaller PDFs are encrypted directly in your browser — no upload required.
 No sign-up or software installation required.

 How to password protect a PDF